 The unit leader (or his or her designee) is responsible for destroying or returning the AHMR documents to the participant (or parent/guardians) when the participant leaves the unit and when the documents become outdated.

 - Records are NOT to be digitized, scanned, sent by email, or stored electronically by unit leaders.

-- To streamline a summer or winter camp check-in, records of all participants are reviewed to make sure they are up to date, completed, and signed before leaving for camp.
-Be sure to check with the camp for any additional information that may be needed.
-For example, specific immunization records may be required in some states.
+- To streamline camp check-in, records of all participants are reviewed to make sure they are up-to-date, completed, and signed before leaving for camp.
+Be sure to check with the camp or the council health supervisor for any additional information that may be needed.
+For example, specific immunizations may be required by state/local laws.